MatMoore/go-improve/README.md

 ### How to get in touch and ask questions

-For now, raise an issue and I'll do my best to respond.
-Thanks!
+* If it's related to a bug, please raise an issue at https://github.com/MatMoore/go-improve/issues/new
+* Join the chat at https://gitter.im/MatMoore/go-improve

 ## Running the application